cpeditor/cpeditor.github.io/content/en/docs/Preferences/Appearance.md

 ### Show only Monospaced Font

-When checked the font picker dialog shows only Monospaced Fonts.
+When checked the font picker dialog shows only monospaced fonts.

 ### Editor Font